• Amazonas

 • Original-language recordings and translation

-• Field documentation and contextual details
+• Field documentation and contextual environmental details

 • Environmental testimony linked to place and season